 Period blood colors:

 Dark blood may appear red or even close to purple, and is essentially older blood.
-This means it’s been stored in the uterus longer and had more time to break down, may have begun to coagulate in the vaginal canal, or may have been exposed to air.
-Many women notice darker red blood when they first wake in the morning.
+This may mean it’s been stored in the uterus longer and had more time to break down, had begun to coagulate in the vaginal canal, or was exposed to air.
+Many women notice darker red blood when they first wake up in the morning.
 This blood may also be clotted.

-Orange period blood: Sometimes when bright red blood mixes with cervical fluid it can appear an almost orange color with red flecks or look a bit rusty in color.
-Bright orange period blood can also be a sign of infection, however, so if you see it frequently, it has a foul odor, or it doesn’t also have a slippery consistency, see your doctor.
+Sometimes when bright red blood mixes with cervical fluid it can appear an almost orange color with red flecks or look a bit rusty in color.
+Bright orange period blood can also be a sign of infection.
+If you see it frequently, it has a foul odor, or it doesn’t also have a slippery consistency, see your care provider.

 Period Blood Textures:

-Heavy period clots: Heavy clotting is usually prescribed to heavy periods.
-As blood is expelled, the body releases anticoagulants to keep it from clotting, but if your period is heavy, sometimes the blood flow and speed doesn’t give those anticoagulants time to work, and clots are the result.
+Heavy clotting is usually prescribed to heavy periods.
+As blood is expelled, the body releases anticoagulants to keep it from clotting.
+If your period is heavy, sometimes the blood flow and speed doesn’t give those anticoagulants time to work, and clots are the result.
 Clots can occur in any color of blood, though they are more commonly dark in color.
-This makes sense, because when you’re expelling older blood it has had time to build up a lining in the uterus as it should, and naturally a buildup of blood would create a heavier flow than fresh blood, which would be bright red in color.
-Frequent heavy clotting or clots larger than the size of a quarter can be a sign of a more serious problem and should be evaluated by your doctor.
+This makes sense, because when you’re expelling older blood it has had time to build up a lining in the uterus as it should.
+Naturally, a buildup of blood would create a heavier flow than a fresh bleed, which would be bright red in color.
+Frequent heavy clotting or clots larger than the size of a quarter can be a sign of a more serious problem and should be evaluated by your care provider.

-Thin period blood: Thin blood is being properly prevented from clotting.
+Thin blood is being properly prevented from clotting.
 It is often bright red in color and accompanies a light to moderate flow.
 Fresh blood will appear thinner as will blood that is light enough that it’s mixing with cervical fluid.
 In the later case, it may also seem watery.